1

 會孝惠、高后時,天下初定,郡國諸侯各務自拊循其民。 吳有豫章郡銅山,濞則招致天下亡命者(益)[盜]鑄錢,煮海水為鹽,以故無賦,國用富饒。

 During the reigns of Emperor Hui and Empress Dowager Gao, the realm had only recently been pacified, and the lords of each commandery and kingdom devoted themselves to winning the hearts of their people.
-Wu had the copper mountain of Yuzhang commandery, Bi then summoned the realm's fugitives to cast coins, boiled seawater for salt, therefore no taxes, state wealth abundant.
+Wu possessed the copper mountain in Yuzhang commandery.
+Bi summoned fugitives from across the empire to cast coins and boiled seawater to make salt.
+Because of this there were no tax levies, and the kingdom's treasury grew rich.

 3